WICG/attribution-reporting-api/EVENT.md

 in the matching logic.

 Note: The filter JSON does not support nested dictionaries or lists.
-`source_data` and `filters` are only allowed to have string, list values.
-A list value for a key may only have string items.
+`source_data` and `filters` are only allowed to have a list of values with string type.

 The `Attribution-Reporting-Register-Event-Trigger` header can also be extended to do selective filtering to set `trigger_data` based on `source_data`: